 Average Power Outages in the United States

 EIA has an annual electric power industry report.
-The latest recorded report was in 2016.
-In this report, the US experienced at least one power outage per customer that year.
-These power outages lasted between 2 to 4 hours on average.
+In the 2016 report, the US experienced at least one power outage per customer that year.
+These power outages lasted between 2-4 hours on average.

 Nevada Power Outages

-In the EIA report, there was a comparison done between states that had the highest and lowest outages.
-Although Nevada was on the lower end of this spectrum it was the highest of the low outage states.
-On average, Nevada had right under 1 outage per customer with a duration of about 2 hours.
-This is pretty close to the national average.
+The EIA report compared states that had the highest and lowest outages.
+Although Nevada was on the lower end of this spectrum, it was the highest of the low outage states.
+On average, Nevada had right under one outage per customer with a duration of about two hours– pretty close to the national average.

 How Nevada Power Outages Affect You

-A 5-minute power outage may not be that big of a deal, but a couple of hours could cause your food to go bad.
-If a major event happens then the amount of time you could be without power is likely to be even higher.
+A 5-minute power outage isn’t that big of a deal, but a couple of hours could cause your food to go bad.
+If a major event happens, the amount of time without power is likely to be even higher.
 You should expect at least one major power outage each year.
-Not having a way to charge your phone or laptop is challenging.
-Keeping your food cold for more than a couple of hours without power is tough.

-However, if large-scale outages ensued these may be the least of your worries.
-If something like an EMP occurred you wouldn’t have a chance.
-Electric appliances would be useless and heating and air conditioning would be rudimentary.
+However, if large-scale outages ensued, powering electricity-reliant equipment may be the least of your worries.
+If something like an EMP occurred, you wouldn’t have a chance.
+Electric appliances would become useless, and heating and air conditioning would be rudimentary.
 You won’t have any communication, transportation, or banking.
 Survival of the fittest would turn into more than an entertaining TV show.

 Survival in a Power Outage

 Knowing what you need to do in a power outage will help you to better prepare for the worst and hope for the best.
-No matter if it is a couple of hours or a couple of days you need a plan.
+Whether it’s a couple of hours or a couple of days, you need a plan.

 Best Way to Light up the Dark

 Having some form of light will allow you to have greater mobility at night.
-Having flashlights and batteries on hand will be your safest form of light.
-If your flashlights don’t work candles are a good backup.
+Flashlights with extra batteries provide the safest form of light.
+If your flashlights don’t work, candles are a good backup.

 Solar Backup’s Role in a Power Outage